-As often as possible, Kate offers free and low-cost coaching packages—including individual and group coaching—to first responders, health care workers, mental health workers, and others who cannot work from home right now (including grocery and drug store workers, construction workers, etc.).
-This is also extended to those who have been furloughed or lost their jobs due to Covid-19 (including museum and arts and cultural sector workers, transportation and tourism workers, artists, and other creatives).
+Throughout the pandemic, I have continued to offer free and low-cost coaching packages—including individual and group coaching—to first responders, health care workers, mental health workers, and others have not been able to work from home (including grocery and drug store workers, construction workers, etc.).
+This has also extended to those who have been furloughed or lost their jobs due to Covid-19 (including museum and arts and cultural sector workers, transportation and tourism workers, artists, and other creatives).

 This is a powerful time to pause, look inward, ask questions, and articulate our thoughts.